NigelEarle/AWS-CSA-Notes-2018/EC2/Exam-tips/README.md

 - ELB's have their own DNS name.
 You are **never** given an IP address
 - Read the ELB FAQ for Classic Load Balancers

+_Note: ELB's do not have IP Addresses, only found by DNS namespace_

 ## CloudWatch

 - Standard Monitoring - 5 minutes